Atomoxide/MHR_AutoDodge/README.md

 # MHR_AutoDodge

-a Monster Hunter Rise mod to perform auto dodge (and more evading moves) during quests.
+a Monster Hunter Rise mod to perform auto dodge (as well as auto counter, auto guard, and more) during quests.

 ## Warning